5T33Z0/Clover-Crate/Kernel_And_Kext_Patches/README.md

 &rarr; See [**Quirks**](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks) Section

 ### AppleRTC
-Obsolete! vit9696 investigated the problem, and corrected RTC operations in Clover, now the recommended key value is `false` because it affects hibernation.
+Obsolete! vit9696 investigated the problem, and corrected RTC operations in Clover.
+The recommended value is `false` because it affects hibernation.

 ### Debug
 If you want to observe how the Kexts are patched &rarr; For developers.